Critics’ Picks: Aug 22 - 28, 2014

 The Joseon Dynasty

 The Joseon Dynasty being surveyed at LACMA represented a profound social and cultural transformation.
 Buddhism had been the official government religion on the Korean peninsula for a thousand years.
 Now, religious authority gave way to secularism.
 A large, bureaucratic government was led by royalty.
 Buddhism wasn't forbidden for private practice, but the religion was no longer officially sanctioned.
 Joseon introduced a separation of temple and state, which is reflected in the dynasty's art.
-(Christopher Knight) (Through Sept.
+(Christopher Knight) (Ends Sunday, Sept.
 28) Read more

 June Wayne: Paintings, Prints and Tapestries